bansalmayank64/BiddingSystem/README.md

 Username: admin
 Password: admin

-<<This feature can be improved and we can use JWT token authentication instead of basic authentication.>>
+Note: This feature can be improved and we can use JWT token authentication instead of basic authentication.

 ### Fetch Auctions Api
 Test the `auction` endpoint.